Geodels/eSCAPE-demo/README.md

 + [fillit](https://github.com/Geodels/fillit)
 + [stripy](https://pypi.org/project/stripy/0.1.2/)

-For a quick start, it is recommended to use the [**Geodels escape-docker**](https://hub.docker.com/u/geodels/) image that is shipped with all the required libraries as well as the examples found in here.
+For a quick start, it is recommended to use the [**Geodels escape-docker**](https://hub.docker.com/u/geodels/) image that is shipped with all the required libraries, the code as well as the examples found here.

 All the examples have been designed to run on a single machine and should be complete in less than an hour each.
 They are here to illustrate the basic capability of **eSCAPE**.